-Parenting not only takes a lot of effort but it can be expensive as well.
+Parenting not only takes a lot of effort, but it can be expensive as well.
 We all know how much we do as moms.
-We take care of the kids, we cook, we clean, we educate and we run our houses.
+We take care of the kids, cook, clean, educate, and run our houses.
 Feeding our children healthy meals, providing entertainment, and, especially these days, taking care of their education.

 As a mother of 3 myself, I know what it’s like to raise a family on a budget.
 Even if you are not on a super tight budget, you probably are looking for money saving tips to help you as a mom.

 Here are 12 awesome money saving tips for moms from moms!

 12 awesome women share their best money saving tips for moms.